OHIO-ECT/ECT-Lab-Introduction/tasks/Task-GNS3-Projects.md

 11. Projects remain running even if the user is NOT connected to the remote desktop connection.
 This allows the student to break from the lab work and return to the project later.

-12. Shutting down GNS3 projects will be discussed on a seperate page.
+12. Shutting down GNS3 projects will be discussed on a separate page.